Tar Taing massacre: Incident

 On 23 February, a special task force composed of soldiers from the 99th Light Infantry Division was deployed via helicopter into Ayadaw Township, which is located 50 km north of Tadaing, and launched a series of village raids.
 The soldiers were stationed at the Northwest Military Command in Monywa.
 During the military offensive, army troops accompanied by Russian-made Mi-35 helicopters, torched and raided entire villages as they advanced toward the confluence of the Irrawaddy and Mu Rivers.
 On 26 February, an intense fight broke out in the village of Kandaw, after local fighters attempted to defend the village.
 That day, troops decapitated the heads of four resistance fighters, including two teenagers, in Kandaw and the nearby village of Nyaungpinkan.

 On 1 March, around 3 am, army troops crossed the Mu River, and began raiding the village of Tadaing.
 Villagers there had not evacuated, under the false assumption that troops would not cross the river.
 That evening, army troops detained 70 to 100 villagers from Tadaing, taking them as hostage, at a local monastery.
 Soldiers raided village shops and homes, and tortured villagers throughout the raid.

 The following morning, troops took the hostages as human shields, as they marched to the village of Nyaungyin, which is located 4 km west of Tadaing.
 The Demon King Defence Force, a local resistance group, failed to rescue the hostages from troops.
 Later that day, army troops executed the hostages.
 Army troops also raped and sexually assaulted at least 3 women before killing them.
 The corpse of 'Michael' Kyaw Zaw, the only local resistance fighter among the victims, was heavily mutilated, as troops had decapitated and dismembered him, and left him with his internal organs displayed atop of his body.
 Another civilian, 'Yahu' Naing Lin Aung, was similarly decapitated.

 Perpetrators

-The attack was carried out by Myanmar Army troops from the 99th Light Infantry Division (LID) under the direct command of the Army's chief of staff, who ultimately reports to Min Aung Hlaing, who also heads the military junta, the State Administration Council.
+The attack was carried out by Myanmar Army troops from the 99th Light Infantry Division (LID) under the command of Than Htike, who ultimately reports to Min Aung Hlaing, who also heads the military junta, the State Administration Council.
 The 99th LID previously led the deadly 2017 military offensives that forced 800,000 Rohingya villagers to flee into Bangladesh.
 Sagaing locals have described the 99th LID as the 'ogre column' (ဘီလူးစစ်ကြောင်း) due to their violence and brutality.